ATTENTION!

 • Did you notice?

-• The Swinomish Channel, a hidden gem for seasoned boaters, provides a picturesque and relaxing alternative to the sometimes turbulent waters of Deception Pass.
+A hidden gem for seasoned boaters, provides a picturesque and relaxing alternative to the sometimes turbulent waters of Deception Pass.
 Many visitors who park long-term at the Cornet Bay boat ramp in Deception Pass Park, myself included, choose to embark on this delightful detour.
 When heading out, instead of veering right into the unpredictable waters of the Strait of Juan de Fuca and Rosario Strait, consider retracing your route for a few miles and setting a course through the serene Swinomish Channel.
 This not only offers a respite from the challenges of the Pass but also shields you from the often encroaching fog in the Straits.
 As a delightful bonus, you can make a pit stop at the charming town of La Conner.
 Nestled along the banks of the channel, La Conner welcomes boaters with open arms.
 The town offers four docks, perfect for short-term or overnight stays.
 A leisurely stroll along the charming boardwalk presents a plethora of quaint shops, inviting bistros, and even a provision store for all your needs.So, when charting your course, why not opt for the scenic great circle route, meandering through the Swinomish Channel?
-Along the way, take in the breathtaking scenery, and don't forget to treat yourself to a delectable ice cream cone at La Conner, making your journey all the more memorable. (not bad, but not me)
+Along the way, take in the breathtaking scenery, and don't forget to treat yourself to a delectable ice cream cone at La Conner, making your journey all the more memorable.
+(AI is not bad, but not my voice)

-• The San Juan's are full of hikes, walks, and places to explore and I'm not going to list all of them on Sucia, Stuart, Matia, James, Jones ...
+The San Juan's are full of hikes, walks, and places to explore and I'm not going to list all of them on Sucia, Stuart, Matia, James, Jones ...
 But two hikes beckon me back again and again because they reward me, not just exhaust me.
 Hiking to the top of *Eagle Bluff on Cypress and the top of *Youngs Peak, aka Young Hill at English Camp.
 Both hikes are thigh burners and just plain hard work.
 Both are short and intense, we pace ourselves, rest, and keep coming back.
 The summit views are worth it.
 Bring cameras and water.
 Go to this link and then scroll down to #7 and #9

-• Use your dinghy, kayak, or paddleboard to explore Echo Bay: Sounds simple enough and you probably already plan to, but I suggest you go to Ewing Cove at the far northeast end of Echo Bay.
+Use your dinghy, kayak, or paddleboard to explore Echo Bay: Sounds simple enough and you probably already plan to, but I suggest you go to Ewing Cove at the far northeast end of Echo Bay.
 You can sneak in with your big boat but using the dinghy allows you to paddle through some narrow slots and get up close to some cool cliffs and rocks.
 You can even go ashore to use the privy, have a campfire, or drop off passengers who want to make the long hike back through the woods to Fossil Bay.
 Ewing Cove has two buoys and is at the far north end or point of Echo Bay on Sucia Island.
 Watch for rocks, follow your chart, watch the sounder, and go slow.

-• Sculpture Park at Roche Harbor: I don't believe the park is part of Roche Harbor but if you go by boat, you need to get a slip at the marina or anchor and go ashore at a dinghy dock.
+I don't believe the park is part of Roche Harbor but if you go by boat, you need to get a slip at the marina or anchor and go ashore at a dinghy dock.
 Once on shore, walk uphill past the pool and cabins, and cross the road, you can't miss it.
 It's free, donations are welcome.
 We enjoy strolling through the fields, meadows and woods.
 The unique large art pieces are spread out over twenty acres.
 Some spin and whirl, some are interactive, and some have deer grazing nearby.
 There is something for all ages and dogs are welcome too.

-• Turn Point lighthouse museum hike: Chances are that you already know about this very popular destination.
+Chances are that you already know about this very popular destination.
 Most newcomers will be staying at either Prevost or Reid Harbors and then hike the 2.5 miles (one way) from the State Park docks.
 You can save two miles and an hour by taking the dinghy to the county dock at the far north end of Prevost Harbor.
 We usually anchor near the county dock and then leave the dinghy tied to the small float while we walk out to Turn Point.

-• Moran Museum: You should stop by Rosario Resort in East Sound on Orcas Island.
+You should stop by Rosario Resort in East Sound on Orcas Island.
 You may anchor, tie to a buoy, ask for a complimentary slip, or spend the night.
 While you are there make your way to the third floor of the mansion-turned-resort office and restaurant.
 The top floor museum is dedicated to the early days of Robert Moran and the San Juans.

-• Friday Harbor music on the promenade: The short promenade that runs between the marina office and main street is a small city park.
+The short promenade that runs between the marina office and main street is a small city park.
 Most summer weekends the stage is filled with musicians entertaining cruisers and locals.
 It is lots of fun and free, Music will drift out on the dock to your boat but not if you are somewhere else.
 When planning your travels, plan Saturday at Friday Harbor.

 Your interests will vary from ours, so this list may not be perfect for you.
 I suggest that you search this website, you may discover the perfect idea.